asvd/viewport/README.md

 ===========

-`viewport.js` is a small javascript library which ships the sections of a page with additional properties which reflect the location of a scrollable viewport relatively to them.
+`viewport.js` is a small javascript library which the sections of a page with additional properties reflecting the location of a scrollable viewport relatively to the sections.
 A custom scrolling indicator or an interactive navigation menu can then represent the viewport position using these properties.

 [Demo](http://asvd.github.io/viewport) / [and its
 source](https://github.com/asvd/asvd.github.io/tree/master/viewport)